sushmitabokati/School_District_Analaysis/README.md

 <img width="984" alt="Screen Shot 2021-11-21 at 5 40 37 PM" src="https://user-images.githubusercontent.com/93223274/142781759-e9b16f8a-8f1e-4cd7-9551-cc3c99c1a184.png">

   - Most successful shool are Charter type whereas District types are least performing
-  - Student sizes are compartively smaller in the top perfomer school in comparision to the least performing.
+  - Student sizes are compartively smaller in the top perfomer school.
-  - Interestingly budget per student in most least performing school is usually greater than in higher perfomer.
-In my opinion how budget is being allocated in educational purposes  needs to be looked at.
+  - Interestingly budget per student in most least performing school is usually greater.
+It may have to do with how effectively budget is being used in educational purposes

 #### Math vs Reading Score by school and grades
 <img width="447" alt="Screen Shot 2021-11-21 at 5 47 50 PM" src="https://user-images.githubusercontent.com/93223274/142782000-3b1e957f-d709-4b41-8abf-643a9f457b3d.png">